nicro296/sv-deck-categorize-approach/README.md

 ##### Degree of deck match [S]
 ```
-S(deck) = Σ[cards in the deck] P(card,n)
+S(deck) = Σ[each card in the deck] P(card,n)
 ```
-Even if multiple cards with the same name are used, the P value of the first card, the second card, the third card, and each P value is summed, so the sum of the P values of the 40 cards in the deck is obtained, and S satisfies 0.0 ≤ S ≤ 40.0 .
+Even if multiple cards with the same name are used, the P value of the first card, the second card, the third card, and each P value is summed, so the sum of the P values of the 40 cards in the deck is the sum of the P values of the 40 cards, and S satisfies 0.0≤S≤40.0.

 ##### weighted coefficient [W]
 Specify W to satisfy 0.0 ≤ V ≤ 1.0.
 <br>
 The more scattered the cards in the sample decks, the smaller the value of S tends to be.
 To avoid differences in the scale of evaluation values among deck types, we weighted S based on the maximum possible value of S [Smax].
 <br>
-The sum of 40 [P] added in order from the highest value to the lowest is Smax,
+The sum of 40 [P] added in order from the highest value to the lowest is "Smax",
 ```
 V = S/Smax
 W = 1/Smax